ucsb-cs184-f24/team09-Shopping/team/LEARNING.md

 # Kavya #
 I some experience in React web development from an internship and from CS 156.
 I know Javascript, HTML, CSS at a high-level, and I look forward to learning mobile app development through React Native.

+# Wenxuan #
+I have some experience building a react native app for one of my math course.
+For frontend development, I know JS and HTML and there is definitely much more I need to learn.
+I am looking forward to develop the cool project with you and learn new things.